 Notes

 1. If you want to make this orange smoothie a full meal, I recommend adding two scoops of your favorite protein powder.
-See my lists of the best clean protein powders and the best protein powders for pregnancy.
+See my lists of clean protein powders and protein powders for pregnancy.

 2. Be sure to check out my tutorial on the best way to freeze bananas.